Internet Matters

-Is Among Us multiplayer game safe for children?
+Is Among Us safe for children?

 Among Us is popular among online games children and young people in the UK and around the world us.
 Learn what it is, how it works and what you should watch out for to keep kids safe in the game.

-What is Among us?
+What is Among Us?

 What features does it have?